 DePaul University has a campus-wide Emergency Operations Plan.
 Authorized Adults who are primarily responsible for programs (Program Directors) involving minor children on-campus will familiarize themselves with this plan, and will make sure that other Authorized Adults interacting with minor children as part of a program are familiar with the plan as necessary.

 In general, all emergencies that impact a program involving minor children on-campus will be handled in accordance with the plan.

-At the start of a program involving minor children, parents/guardians will be given instructions about how to reach their minor children in case of emergencies.
+At the start of a program involving minor children, Program Directors will give parents/guardians instructions about how to reach their minor children in case of emergencies.